RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 The `<size/>` element takes a pair of values.
 However, depending on the values of the pair you may also control the layout of the text element.
 This section will illustrate the different values and their impact on the layout.

-As you may already noticed the size element takes percent values of the actual screensize for _images_.
+As you may have already noticed the size element takes percent values of the actual screen size for _images_.
 For the layout of _text components_ with a given <size/>, additionally the selected font (its [Glyphs](https://en.wikipedia.org/wiki/Glyph)), the `<fontSize/>` and the defined `<lineSpacing/>` are factors for the layout.
 The last two values are also expected to be percent values.
 The glyph values are calculated by ES depending on the `<font/>` the theme has defined.

 The pair of values is referenced as `width` (x-value) and `height` (y-value) e.g., `<size>width height</size>`.